Spear: Infantry

 Broadly speaking, spears were either designed to be used in melee, or to be thrown.
 Within this simple classification, there was a remarkable range of types.
 For example, M. J. Swanton identified thirty different spearhead categories and sub-categories in early Saxon England.
 Most medieval spearheads were generally leaf-shaped.
 Notable types of early medieval spears include the angon, a throwing spear with a long head similar to the Roman pilum, used by the Franks and Anglo-Saxons, and the winged (or lugged) spear, which had two prominent wings at the base of the spearhead, either to prevent the spear penetrating too far into an enemy or to aid in spear fencing.
 Originally a Frankish weapon, the winged spear also was popular with the Vikings.
 It would become the ancestor of later medieval polearms, such as the partisan and spetum.

 The thrusting spear also has the advantage of reach, being considerably longer than other weapon types.
 Exact spear lengths are hard to deduce as few spear shafts survive archaeologically, but 6–8 ft would seem to have been the average length.
 Some nations were noted for their long spears, including the Scots and the Flemish.
 Spears usually were used in tightly ordered formations, such as the shield wall or the schiltron.
 To resist cavalry, spear shafts could be planted against the ground.
 William Wallace drew up his schiltrons in a circle at the Battle of Falkirk in 1298 to deter charging cavalry; this was a widespread tactic sometimes known as the "crown" formation.
 Thomas Randolph, 1st Earl of Moray used a circular schiltron on the first day of the Battle of Bannockburn.
 However, the rectangular schiltron was much more common and was used by King Robert the Bruce on the second day of the Battle of Bannockburn and in the Battle of Old Byland when he defeated English armies.

 Throwing spears became rarer as the Middle Ages drew on, but survived in the hands of specialists such as the Catalan Almogavars.
 They were commonly used in Ireland until the end of the 16th century.

 Spears began to lose fashion among the infantry during the 14th century, being replaced by polearms that combined the thrusting properties of the spear with the cutting properties of the axe, such as the halberd.
+This was concurrent with the rise of plate armour, against which spears were broadly ineffective, and which reduced the need for a soldier to carry a shield, thus allowing them to use both hands to fight with a heavier weapon.
 Where spears were retained they grew in length, eventually evolving into pikes, which would be a dominant infantry weapon in the 16th and 17th centuries.